alexforty/Kubernetes/CKAD training files/2.0 Configuration/Taints and Tolerations/readme.md

-Taints and Tolerations
+<u>Taints and Tolerations</u>

 Taints and tolerations are used to restrict where the Kubernetes scheduler can place pods in a cluster.

 - taints are applied to nodes only
 - tolerations are added to pods only

- > by default the master node in a cluster has a taint on it that blocks the scheduler deploying pods to the master (this can be over written)
+<b> by default the master node in a cluster has a taint on it that blocks the scheduler deploying pods to the master (this can be over written - but is not recommended) </b>

 commands: